ricardojmendez/morat-reference/Reputation.md

 I'll focus this basic draft on describing an approach to solve the primary goals.

+See the [References](References.md) document for other related systems.

 ## Method

 - Every user gets a certain number of raw, unassigned points every epoch - let's go with 100 weekly points for the example.